-- The initial consultation will include a medical assessment, quick examination, an explanation of the procedure and decision about the type of anaesthetic.
-Your Vasectomy day and time is not confirmed until this consultation.
+- The initial consultation will include a medical assessment, examination, explanation of the procedure and consent. and a decision about the type of anaesthetic.
+Your surgery is not confirmed and booked until after this consultation.

 - If you are travelling from a distance to Bendigo and/or taking a day off work, please let us know when you book your appointment.
-We may be able to offer consultation on the Friday morning and Vasectomy in the afternoon.
+We may be able to offer consultation and Vasectomy surgery on the same day.

 - You will need to arrange to have someone to drive you home after your Vasectomy.